About the degree programme

 • well-being

-Find Year 1 courses (2024-2025 academic year)
+Find Year 1 courses (2025-2026 academic year)

 You will develop your practical, research and clinical skills, including history-taking and examination.

-• wellbeing
+• Biomedicine

-Find Year 2 courses (2024-2025 academic year)
+Find Year 2 courses (2025-2026 academic year)

-Many students study a scientific discipline in-depth, gaining research experience and submitting a dissertation.
+Many students study a scientific discipline in depth, gaining research experience and submitting a dissertation.

 Recently established disciplines include health sciences and programmes in the medical humanities.

-Find Year 3 courses (2024-2025 academic year)
+Find Year 3 courses (2025-2026 academic year)

 You will study all aspects of clinical medicine and healthcare delivery as part of a team.
 Your courses will continue to cover biological and clinical sciences.

 You will develop your practical experience through placements in hospitals and general practice.
-Here, you will be embedded in the ward or GP team, as well as working with all members of the multidisciplinary team.
+Here, you will be embedded in the ward or GP team, as well as work with all members of the multidisciplinary team.

 Find Year 4 courses (2024-2025 academic year)